-CLEE has established the Climate Risk Initiative to research and develop market based, regulatory and public policy tools to assist the insurance and financial industry in recognizing, addressing and responding to the risks caused by climate change.
+CLEE has established the Climate Risk Initiative to research and develop market based, regulatory and public policy tools to assist the insurance and financial industries in recognizing, addressing and responding to the risks caused by climate change.
 The Initiative will harness the expertise of leading law faculty and students, researchers, and public and private sector leaders to develop high-impact market based, regulatory, and public policy approaches to address climate risk facing the insurance sector and the broader financial sector.
 It will produce policy guidance for key decision-makers, create a space to convene industry and other stakeholders for action-oriented discussion, promote research to the public via events and media outreach, and serve as a resource to policy makers seeking to implement new and innovative tools.

 Meet the Director